 Advanced technology such as machine learning, AI, advanced analytics, big data, and the cloud has transformed how financial companies handle their processes and compete in the market.
 Big companies utilize these technologies to meet consumer needs, implement a digital transformation, bolster profits and loss.

-Utilizing data-driven optimization has enabled financial institutions to explore the full capabilities of unstructured and high-volume data in discovering new market opportunities and gain a competitive advantage.
+Utilizing data-driven optimization has enabled financial institutions to explore the full capabilities of unstructured and high-volume data in discovering new market opportunities and gaining a competitive advantage.

-The value of data obtained and stored assists organizations in creating predictive analysis, uncover patterns, and establish predictions.
+The value of data obtained and stored assists organizations in creating predictive analysis, uncovering patterns and establishing predictions.
 All this is based on how well the data is gathered, processed, stored, and obtained.
 For this reason, these institutions are increasingly adopting cloud data solutions.

 Cloud-based solutions are flexible, scalable, save on costs, and integrated across all business applications to help analyse diverse data sets to gain valuable insights to make better-informed company decisions.

 Here is how big data has impacted the banking and financial sector.

 Real-Time Stock Market Insights

 With machine learning, companies can analyse stock prices, political and social trends affecting the stock market.
 Monitoring trends in real-time allows the analysts to evaluate and gather valuable data and make intelligent decisions.

 Big data through machine learning can analyse and interpret consumers buying patterns and hence detect security risks.
 Banks can freeze credit cards and transactions and notify customers of the security threats when they notice any security concerns with their credit cards.